 Wills and Trusts

-If you would like to be the one who determines how your property is distributed after your death, you should draw up a will and/or a trust.
-The Wheaton attorney Daniel J. Kollias is ready to advise you and draft the required documents.
+If you would like to be the one who determines how your property is distributed after your death, you should draw up a final will and/or a trust.
+The attorneys at Kollias P.C. are ready to advise you and draft the required documents.

 “Probate” is the process through which a court oversees the handling of a person’s property and debts after the person’s death.
-That process can be expensive and take quite some time, during which the beneficiaries listed in a will are not able to access the property left to them.
-In order to avoid this, people often choose to draw up a will as well as a trust, or establish a trust instead of a will, since trusts are not subject to probate.
+This can be a very costly process and create unnecessary tension between beneficiaries, who are often family.
+In order to avoid probate, people often choose to draw up a will as well as a trust, or establish a trust instead of a will, since trusts are not subject to probate proceedings.

-Many different types of trusts exist, reflecting the countless ways in which individuals choose to manage their property, as well as specific goals (such as minimizing taxes).
-If you would like to discuss various options that might meet your particular needs, please contact Kollias & Giese, P.C. for an initial consultation.
+Several different types of trusts exist, reflecting the countless ways in which individuals choose to manage their property, as well as specific goals (such as maximizing benefits for indifiduals with special needs, minimizing taxes, etc.).
+If you would like to discuss various options that might meet your particular needs, please contact Kollias P.C. for an initial consultation.

-Establishing a clear, detailed, and properly executed will and/or trust is the best way to ensure that your wishes will be carried out, especially if you have succeeded in building up a significant amount of property, are part of a complex family structure, or anticipate possible arguments over your property after your death.
+Establishing a clear, detailed, and properly executed estate plan is the best way to ensure that your wishes will be carried out, especially if you have succeeded in building up a significant amount of property, are part of a complex family structure, or anticipate possible arguments over your property after your death.
 By creating such documents, you may be able to limit animosity and litigation among family members and friends.

-Whether you are interested in drawing up a will or trust or revising existing ones, the experienced, meticulous attorney Daniel J. Kollias is ready to help.
+Whether you are interested in drawing up a will or trust or revising existing ones, the experienced attorneys at Kollias P.C. are ready to help.
 We are also ready to provide effective and discreet representation if you are a settlor, trustee, or beneficiary of an already existing trust and are facing legal issues related to that trust.